HughP/MLKA/AcademicPapersToCheckOut.md

 * The Significance of Written Accent Marks for L2 Spanish Learners. http://eric.ed.gov/?id=ED329108 **Downloaded**
  * The Significance of Written Accent Marks for L2 Learners of Spanish.
 Wieczorek, Joseph A. Georgetown Journal of Languages and Linguistics, v2 n2 p176-90 1991http://eric.ed.gov/?id=EJ437832
 * New, Elizabeth.
 1999.
 Computer-Aided Writing in French as a Foreign Language: A Qualitative and Quantitative Look at the Process of Revision.
 The Modern Language Journal 83.1: 80-97.

+* [What can reduce letter migrations in letter position dyslexia?](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9817.2011.01525.x/abstract) - Looking at the role of diacritics in dyslexia. **Ordered via ILL.**

 ##Hand Gestures and typing
 ###Finding the optimal keyboard layout